90 days from today is Tue, 21 January 2020

-The Home Office announced the news today with the Police Federation of England and Wales saying it was a ‘small step in the right direction’.
+The Police Federation of England and Wales has said the rise was a ‘small step in the right direction’.

 It is the first time in three years that the Home Office has accepted in full the recommendations of the Police Remuneration Review Body (PRRB), the independent review body advising the Government on police pay.